Automattic/jetpack/readme.txt

 General: Removed jetpack_enable_site_verification filter.
 We recommend filtering access to verification tools using jetpack_get_available_modules instead.
 General: Simplified the logic of Jetpack's signed HTTP requests code.
 Lazy Images: Updated lazy images to use a default base64 encoded transparent to reduce a network request.
-WordAds: Added ability to include custom ads.txt entries in the ads module.

 **Improved compatibility**

 Geo Location: Fixed a compatibility issue with other plugins that added meta attributes to site feeds with the `rss2_ns`, `atom_ns` or `rdf_ns` filters.

 **Bug fixes**